Resolving VSCode Git Bash CWD Issues

 }

-Setting the Correct Home Directory in .bashrc
+Configuring the Proper Home Directory in the bashrc file

 Bash Configuration